wandyezj/Random/writings/thoughts/api_design.md

 An Application Programming Interface (API) is a way to access functionality.
 One consideration of accessing functionality is ease of use: being able to quickly discover, understand, and apply the provided functionality.
 This paper will examine considerations for designing an accessible API.

-This paper will look at ease of use in four API aspects:
+This paper will examine accessibility principals in four API aspects:

 * [Model](#model),
 * [Behavior](#behavior),